-This circular economy approach maximises the use of products, encourages their recycling, reconciling economic growth with environmental impact.
+This circular economy approach maximises the use of products, encourages their recycling and so reconciles economic growth with environmental impact.

-We are passionate about developing the sustainability of our products and services.
+But we are not stopping there.
 We use eco-designed products to promote alternatives to disposable products, and we work with our suppliers to minimise waste at the source.
 We optimise every kilometre travelled when it comes to logistics – an essential part of our strategy to be closer to our customers.
-We have introduced an eco-driving box placed in the service agent’s vehicle that calculates fuel consumption and advises the driver in real time.
-We have initiated CMMS within our sites which not only increases the life of our plant machinery but also reduces the consumption of water, energy and laundry products through more efficient operations.
+For example, we use an eco-driving box placed in the service agent’s vehicle that calculates fuel consumption and advises the driver in real time.
+We are also reducing consumption of water, energy and laundry products at our industrial sites.